sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 \mathbf{h}\big|_{x = - L} = \mathbf{f}_{h} \big |_{x = L} \,.
 $$

-A way to demonstrate the periodic boundary conditions is to led an initially isotropic and mono-energetic particle distribution evolve in a background plasma flow that advects the particles towards the boundaries of the computational domain.
+A way to demonstrate the periodic boundary conditions is to let an initially isotropic and mono-energetic particle distribution evolve in a background plasma flow that advects the particles towards the boundaries of the computational domain.
 To this end, we solve